-Canada Mortgage and Housing Corporation (CMHC) conducted their annual rental market survey of Nanaimo in October 2018.
+Canada Mortgage and Housing Corporation (CMHC) conducted their annual rental market survey of Nanaimo in October 2019.
 The table on the following page profiles the average rents and vacancy rates for various types of rental accommodation in Nanaimo.
+Overall rent in Nanaimo increased by 8% in 2019 over the previous year.